ILLIXR/proclamation/README.md

     are objects.
 Sections might be logical sub-projects, or alternately categories of changes (feature, bug fix, etc), it's up to you.
     - The only key valid right now in the child of the section is `directory`, which indicates the directory to search for changelog fragments.
-Every file whose filename parses and meets some basic checks will be used!
-      Having a "changes/section_name" directory is recommended.
-You can provide a `README.md` file with a modified subset of this file in that directory, as guidance to contributors to your project.
   - `template` - Optional.
 The name of a Jinja2 template for a single release's changelog section. `base.md` comes with proclamation and is used by default.
     Your custom template might inherit from this if you only need to change a